kelthuzadx/sparrow/README.md

 <dependency>
     <groupId>com.github.racaljk</groupId>
     <artifactId>sparrow</artifactId>
-    <version>1.0.3-snapshot</version>
+    <version>1.0.5-snapshot</version>
 </dependency>
 ```
-Or you can download `sparraw.jar` and append relative dependencies into your IDE's `buildpath`
+Or you can download `sparraw.jar` and append relevent dependencies into your IDE's `buildpath`
- (Not recommend since there are many dependencies and we have to download them manually and check their version one by one... that's definitely ineffective and error-prone).
+ (Not recommend since there are many dependencies and we have to download them manually and check their version one by one... that's definitely inefficient and error-prone).

 # Integration